WhaleConnect/whaleconnect/docs/testing.md

 Both the C++ tests and the Python server load configuration information from the same file.
 See [this document](/tests/settings/readme.md) for more information.

+> [!IMPORTANT]
-**Note:** If you have separate devices that are running the tests and server script, the same settings file must be available on both.
+> If you have separate devices that are running the tests and server script, the same settings file must be available on both.